 - Commercial zones and shopping districts

-- Municipal facilities (e.g., public libraries)
+- Municipal facilities (e.g., public libraries, schools)

 The benches are for use by the general public and are not restricted to tenants of any particular building or patrons of any particular business.
+Benches cannot be used to displace street vendors.

-For safety and engineering reasons, there are some base requirements for where benches can go: See full requirements list
+For safety and engineering reasons, there are some base requirements for where benches can go:

 - For benches with backs placed along the curb, the minimum sidewalk width is 12 feet from building to curb.